arthurjguerra/aws-certifications/aws-solutions-architect-associate.md

 - Additional volumes can be encrypted

 ### Security Groups
-- All inbound traffic is blocked by default
-- All outbound traffic is allowed by default
+- All **inbound** traffic is **blocked** by default and all **outbound** traffic is **allowed** by default
 - SG changes take effect immediately
 - 1 SG * EC2 instances
 - 1 EC2 instance 5 SGs
 - You can specify allow rules but not deny rules
 - You cannot block specific IP addresses
     - Use Network ACLs instead
+- Security groups act like a firewall at the instance level, whereas Network ACL are an additional layer of security that act at the subnet level
+- Security Groups support "allow" rules only
+- Security Groups evaluate all rules before deciding whether to allow traffic
+- Security Groups operate at the instance level.

 ### [EBS - Elastic Block Storage](https://aws.amazon.com/ebs/)
 - [FAQs](https://aws.amazon.com/ebs/faqs/)